openstack/keystone/doc/source/configuration.rst

 * **Secondary keys**: In a key rotation, the old *primary* key is demoted to be a *secondary* key. *Secondary* keys are only used to validate previously generated tokens.
-You can maintain any number of *secondary* keys, up to ``[klw_tokens] max_active_keys`` (where "active" refers to the sum of all recognized keys in any state: *staged*, *primary* or *secondary*).
+You can maintain any number of *secondary* keys, up to ``[fernet_tokens] max_active_keys`` (where "active" refers to the sum of all recognized keys in any state: *staged*, *primary* or *secondary*).
 When ``max_active_keys`` is exceeded during a key rotation, the oldest keys are discarded.

-When a new primary key is created, all new tokens will be signed or encrypted with the new primary key.
+When a new primary key is created, all new tokens will be encrypted using the new primary key.
 The old primary key is demoted to a secondary key, which can still be used for validating tokens.
-Excess secondary keys (beyond ``[klw_tokens] max_active_keys``) are revoked.
-Revoked keys are premanently deleted.
+Excess secondary keys (beyond ``[fernet_tokens] max_active_keys``) are revoked.
+Revoked keys are permanently deleted.

-Rotating keys too frequently, or with ``['klw_tokens] max_active_keys`` set too low, will cause tokens to become invalid prior to their expiration.
+Rotating keys too frequently, or with ``[fernet_tokens] max_active_keys`` set too low, will cause tokens to become invalid prior to their expiration.

 Service Catalog
 ---------------